Getting a home

 How do I pay a deposit?
 (Intermediate Rent)

-In order to hold a property you will be required to pay a £200 holding fee to the Service Centre over the telephone when accepting.
+In order to hold a property you will be required to pay a £200 holding fee, which you will need to do through our Service Centre.
 This is non-refundable.
 An appointment will then be made for you to come into the office to complete paperwork and pay the remainder of the deposit.
 You are required to pay the equivalent of one month’s rent as a deposit and then one month’s rent in advance, from which the holding fee will be taken off.
 You can contact the Service Centre on 020 7613 8080.

 How do I pay a deposit?
 (General Needs)